 Why Traditional Prophecy Seminars Don’t Work (& What to Do Instead)

-I was going to start this article with research data on prophecy seminars in the SDA church, but honestly I can’t be bothered digging all that info up.
+I was going to start this article with research data on the effectiveness (or lack thereof) of SDA prophecy seminars, but honestly I can’t be bothered digging all that info up.

 Because the truth is, if you still need a mountain of proof to know something isn’t working… then you might just not be my target audience.